-- appropriate road network and connections in accordance with Designing Streets; - links to local footpath and cycleway networks; - provision of landscaping and boundary treatment with particular regard to structural planting along the boundary of the site with the A75 to reduce the visual prominence of the site from the A75.
+- appropriate road network and connections in accordance with Designing Streets; - links to local footpath and cycleway networks;

+- proposals should incorporate structural tree planting along the site's boundary with the A75 and to the rear of Garroch Cottages, extending to Garroch Loaning, in order to reduce the visual prominence of development when seen from the A75 and to protect the general amenity enjoyed by Garroch Cottages.
+In addition, it may also be necessary to provide a substantial buffer zone between Garroch Cottages and new development to avoid potential conflict between land uses.
 Mature trees within the site should be retained and incorporated into the overall layout of any development proposal; and - a phasing plan.

-There is a history of flooding associated with this site in relation to surface water as a result a Flood Risk Assessment is required, including topographical information.
+There is a history of flooding associated with this site in relation to surface water and as a result a Flood Risk Assessment is required, including topographical information.